30 Day Water Fast – Overview

-As you have 30 days of water fast, your body will undergo a process of detoxification in which four major organs will be cleansed: the large intestines, the skin, kidneys, and the lungs.
+As you have 30 days of water fasting, your body will undergo a process of detoxification in which four major organs will be cleansed: the large intestines, the skin, the kidneys, and the lungs.

-The Large Intestines- During the 30 days fast, having an enema before you go to bed could help you eliminate solid waste products from your colon, which makes your body sluggish, and causes headaches during the fast.
+The Large Intestines- During the 30-day fast, having an enema before you go to bed could help you eliminate solid waste products from your colon, which makes your body sluggish and causes headaches during the fast.

 The significant intestine detox should be undertaken regularly throughout the rest of the water fast.
-A water fast deposits toxins into the intestines.
+Water fasting deposits toxins into the intestines.

-Failing to take an enema could lead to the reabsorption of these toxins into the bloodstream which could make you will feel quite nauseous.
+Failing to take an enema could lead to the reabsorption of these toxins into the bloodstream, which could make you feel quite nauseous.

 The Kidneys- Drinking pure water eliminates all toxins in the body through the kidneys.

-The Lungs- It is recommended that you walk for about half an hour every day if you are strong enough.
+The Lungs- You should walk for about half an hour every day if you are strong enough.
 Walking cleanses the lungs through deep breathing.

 The Skin- Over half of the waste products in the body are eliminated through the skin.
 Therefore, it is essential to bathe adequately using a loofah sponge or a bristle brush to help dislodge the dirt when bathing.